transpose-publishing/landscapeStudy/02-analysis-writeup.md

 We do not consider more than two dimensions since they do not account for much of the residual variance.

-Considering subfigure B of figure \@ref(fig:mca-figures), we can conclude that there exists a clear opposition in our data between journals that are above average in regard to clear policies on citing and posting preprints and whether reviewer identities are revealed to authors or not.
+Considering figure \@ref(fig:mca-figures)B, we can conclude that there exists a clear opposition in our data between journals that are above average in regard to clear policies on citing and posting preprints and whether reviewer identities are revealed to authors or not.
 These journals also tend